rajatvd/pytorch-utils/README.md

 Contains a Trainer class.
 It can be used to call a train loop with a model, DataLoader, optimizer, atrainOnBatch function and an epoch callback function to train a model for a given number of epochs.
 Automatically saves the model, displays a live animated metric plot, and a progress bar for each epoch.

 ![Example of the train loop util](train_util_example.PNG)

+## Integration with sacred
+Also has a `sacred_trainer` module which can be used with a sacred experiment to log metrics and artifacts.
+Provides a `loop` function which takes a `Run` instance and uses it to log batch and callback metrics, and also saves model weights as checkpoints.
+Combine it with the [visdom observer](https://github.com/rajatvd/VisdomObserver) to easily visualize your deep learning experiments as well.